MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/queryexpression/count-rows.md

 |<xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCountLimitExceeded>|`true` if the results of the query exceeds the total record count; otherwise, `false`.|

-The (<xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCountLimitExceeded> or `@Microsoft.Dynamics.CRM.totalrecordcountlimitexceeded`) value is useful when you need to calculate how many more paged requests you need to send to get all the results when (<xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCount> or `@Microsoft.Dynamics.CRM.totalrecordcount`) equals 5000.
+The (<xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCountLimitExceeded> value is useful when you need to calculate how many more paged requests you need to send to get all the results when <xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCount> equals 5000.

-If your page size is less than the maximum and (<xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCount> or `@Microsoft.Dynamics.CRM.totalrecordcount`) is equal to or less than 5000, you can calculate how many more paged requests you must send to get all the records.
+If your page size is less than the maximum and <xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCount> is equal to or less than 5000, you can calculate how many more paged requests you must send to get all the records.

-When (<xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCountLimitExceeded> or `@Microsoft.Dynamics.CRM.totalrecordcountlimitexceeded`) is `true` and (<xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCount> or `@Microsoft.Dynamics.CRM.totalrecordcount`) equals 5000, you can't perform this calculation.
+When <xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCountLimitExceeded> is `true` and <xref:Microsoft.Xrm.Sdk.EntityCollection.TotalRecordCount> equals 5000, you can't perform this calculation.

 > [!TIP]
-> If you want to get a total count of records with no filter, use the `RetrieveTotalRecordCount` message with either the Web API [RetrieveTotalRecordCount Function](xref:Microsoft.Dynamics.CRM.RetrieveTotalRecordCount) or with the SDK for .NET [RetrieveTotalRecordCountRequest class](xref:Microsoft.Crm.Sdk.Messages.RetrieveTotalRecordCountRequest).
+> If you want to get a total count of records with no filter, use the [RetrieveTotalRecordCountRequest class](xref:Microsoft.Crm.Sdk.Messages.RetrieveTotalRecordCountRequest).
 The data retrieved will be from a snapshot within the last 24 hours.

 ## Next steps